transdigiware/blockchain/vscode-extension.md

         "CORE_CHAINCODE_ID_NAME": <name>:<version>
       }
   ```
   `name` is the name of your smart contract. `version` needs to be a different value to the previous version used.
 Alternatively if you are using JavaScript or TypeScript, then you can update the `version` in the package.json file.
+Note that this functionality is available for Fabric v1.4 smart contracts only.

 6. Add breakpoints to the smart contract by clicking the relevant line numbers in your smart contract files.
 7. On the debug toolbar, click the **Blockchain** button to instantiate the smart contract.
 8. On the debug toolbar, click the **Blockchain** button to submit or evaluate transactions.
 You also can right-click on transactions in the `Fabric Gateways` panel to submit or evaluate them.
 Execution will be paused on any breakpoints you define.

 To modify your smart contract while debugging, click the **restart** button after you make changes to your smart contract.
-Restarting debugging means that you don't need to instantiate  the contract again.
+Restarting debugging means that you don't need to instantiate or deploy the contract again.

-## Step six: Test an instantiated  smart contract
+## Step six: Test an instantiated or committed smart contract
 {: #develop-vscode-testing-instantiated-smart-contract}

-You can generate tests for smart contracts that are instantiated  on the channels that you connect to.
+You can generate tests for smart contracts that are instantiated  or committed  on the channels that you connect to.
 The tests can be generated as either **JavaScript** or **TypeScript** for Node projects, or **Java** for Java projects.
+The tests can be generated as either **JavaScript** or **TypeScript** for Node projects, **Java** for Java projects, or **Go** for Go projects.
 Generated tests can then be run or debugged.

-1. Ensure that the smart contract is instantiated.
+1. Ensure that the smart contract is instantiated or committed on the channel.
 2. In the **Fabric Gateways** pane, right-click the smart contract under the list of channels to generate tests for.
 3. Select **Generate Smart Contract Tests**.
-4. Select the language for the test file, either **JavaScript**, **TypeScript** or **Java**, depending on the smart contract language.
+4. Select the language for the test file, either **JavaScript**, **TypeScript** or **Java**, either **JavaScript**, **TypeScript**, **Java**, or **Go**depending on the smart contract language.
 The {{site.data.keyword.blockchainfull_notm}} Platform extension installs the required dependencies and builds the test file.
+5. Make sure you have either the [Node Test Runner extension](https://marketplace.visualstudio.com/items?itemName=oshri6688.javascript-test-runner) or [Java Test Runner extension](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-test), [Java Test Runner extension](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-test) or [Go extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.Go) installed.

 After the test file is built, the tests can be run by clicking the **Run Tests** button in the file.